DESMOND MAH ★ 马福民 ★ MA FUMIN

 (H) 16 x (W) 86 x (D) 40 cm

 In the Chinese classic text 'The Classic of Mountains and Seas,' the fox is depicted as a malevolent spirit that devours humans.
-Encountering a dead European red fox both excites and frightens me as a Chinese-Australian.
+Encountering a dead European red fox both excites and frightens me as a Southeast Asian-Australian.
 This introduced species, a sentinel of British colonisation and an apex predator in a foreign land, has ravaged native wildlife and reshaped the Australian landscape irreversibly.
 Ironically, foxes inadvertently curbed other introduced invasive species like rats, rabbits, and cats.

 The playful re-imagining of the fox as a "thug" fosters this sense of irony, prompts viewpoints on the complexities of colonisation and its consequences, and the roles of predator, invader and saviour.